myclonelife/exosphere/README.md

 __Exosphere makes micro-services easy and fun__

-__Write modular cloud and AI-native applications in your favorite language__
+__Create, operate, and evolve modular cloud and AI-native applications in your favorite language__

 Exosphere is a high-level framework for building, testing, deploying, and operating